-When it comes to deciding which colours will work for your brand, you'll need a solid grasp of colour theory.
+When it comes to deciding which colours will work for your brand, you'll need a solid grasp of the theory of colour.
 With this knowledge, you'll be able to determine which colours are suited to your sector and what the different hues imply.

-In the third series of GIFs created by the T-shirt printing agency in collaboration with graphic designer Natasja Van Dinther, the colours of famous logos are swapped to create strange and unsettling alternatives.
+As part of a series in collaboration with graphic designer Natasja Van Dinther, Printsome swapped the colours of famous logos to create strange and unsettling alternatives.

 Take Airbnb and Booking.com.
 They're similar companies, but with branding colours at opposite ends of the spectrum.
 Swap them around and Airbnb starts to look like some Silicon Valley startup, while Booking.com's web address name is at odds with the warm Rausch pink of its competitor.